gatsbyjs/gatsby/docs/docs/remark-ast.md

 ## Loading in changes and seeing effect.

-After doing such, we setup some pages to be programatically created from markdown as shown in [Part 7 of the Gatsby Tutorial](/tutorial/part-seven/).
+After doing such, we setup some pages to be programmatically created from markdown as shown in [Part 7 of the Gatsby Tutorial](/tutorial/part-seven/).
 Once this is set up, we can examine that our plugin works as seen below based on the markdown we wrote earlier.

 ![Output](images/remark-ast-output.png)

 ## Publishing the plugin

-To be shared with others, we can extract the plugin to it's own directory outside of this site and then publish it to NPM so it can be accessed both on NPM and [Submitted to the Plugin Library](/contributing/submit-to-plugin-library).
+To be shared with others, we can extract the plugin to its own directory outside of this site and then publish it to NPM so it can be accessed both on NPM and [Submitted to the Plugin Library](/contributing/submit-to-plugin-library).

 ## Summary